Why not use these inspiring international days to create a focal point for wellbeing activities in your school, workplace or community?

 20th March – International Day of Happiness

 Did you know there is an entire day dedicated to happiness?
 This is a day celebrated by the United Nations, and every year they release a new World Happiness Report on the day to bring a light to darker times.
 The report outlines more positive aspects in the world, for example last years report outlined that whilst the pandemic caused great suffering, it also brought with it an increase in social support and benevolence.
-Make sure to check out
+Make sure to check out their website on the day for the 2023 report.

 21st March – World Poetry Day